nexusformat/definitions/manual/source/datarules.rst

    will be flagged as a warning during data file validation.

+.. rubric:: Use of underscore in descriptive names

 Sometimes it is necessary to combine words in order to build a descriptive name for a data field or a group.